 What is Digital Printing?

 Unlike offset printing, digital printing does not require the use of plates.
 Instead, it often uses “drums” to apply toner and add color onto paper.
 Digital printing is much faster and easier to set up, and doesn’t require as much material to get started.
-For this reason, it is best suited for short runs – think 250 flyers or 500 postcards.
+For this reason, it is best suited for short runs – think 250 business flyers or 500 postcards.
 With less set up time and less drying time required, it’s also the ideal choice when you need a fast turnaround.

 When to Use Each Method